 What they discovered is that those with hearing loss were 24 percent more likely than others their age with normal hearing to suffer from cognitive decline within six years.

 Overall, their level of cognitive decline was 40 percent faster than those with normal hearing.
 They also had more problems with other higher-level brain functions, including thinking and memory, which occurred on average approximately three years prior to those who didn’t have hearing problems.
 In addition, the more severe their hearing loss at the beginning of the study the more severe their cognitive decline was overtime.

-“Older adults with hearing loss face an increased risk of dementia even when you control for diseases like diabetes and high blood pressure,” Dr. Lin said in an interview.
+“Older adults with hearing loss face an increased risk of forgetfulness even when you control for diseases like diabetes and high blood pressure,” Dr. Lin said in an interview.
 “So we think they’re causally related.”

 The first is what is known as “cognitive load” — when you have difficulty hearing your brain receives messages that are hard to decipher, forcing it to work much harder.

 Another possibility is the fact that those suffering from hearing loss may withdraw and stop interacting with other people.
 This reduced social interaction may result in less cognitive stimulation overall.

 Finally, and possibly the most important potential explanation involves the structure of the brain itself.
 A loss of hearing results in a faster rate of overall brain atrophy in the areas involved in hearing, which also happen to be involved in functions like memory, learning and thinking.

 In a previous study done at Washington University in St. Louis, Jonathan Peelle and colleagues were able to show through a series of functional M.R.I’s that even a mild loss of hearing can cause people to “recruit more of their frontal cortex,” which means that the part of the brain needed for thinking and decision-making is overworked when trying to understand speech.